Saturday 17th September 2016 2.30pm

 The 2.30 kick offs are one temptation, as is the relatively short distance on empty A-roads in an as-the-crow-flies path from my house.
 Two more factors came into play this Saturday.
 Overton were bottom of the league, having lost all their games quite heavily, so a goal-fest looked likely (although goal-whoring usually backfires for me) and the White Horse pub in the village is a great place for pre-match drinks.

 Overton-on-Dee lies in Wales, but in the thumb that extends into England, below Wrexham.
 This protuberance gets almost as far as Whitchurch, before snaking back towards the straighter boundary.
-It means that the much further west Oswestry, a few further south, is in England.
+It means that the much further west Oswestry, a few miles further south, is in England.
 Despite being Welsh, and having the bilingual village sign to prove it, it seems to me like a typical English village, with the White Horse pub on the main street the quintessential English pub.
-Despite bing a Joules pub, it usually has a guest ale or two and sells good food.
+Despite being a Joules pub, it usually has a guest ale or two and sells good food.

 Overton Rec are 18 years old, being founded in 1998.
-I’m guessing at point they were called Overton Athletic due to the sign on the changing rooms.
+I’m guessing at some point they were called Overton Athletic due to the sign on the changing rooms.

 The ground lies just past the village centre, on the right, if you’re heading further into Wales.
 Like a lot of Welsh grounds at this level, they play within the Community Park area, where a huge playground, complete with zipwire, lies next to the road, with the ground lying between the playground and the cricket pitch.
 There was also a cricket match taking place this afternoon.
 The pleasing whump of leather on wood punctuated the predictable (but ultimately pointless) screams of squeeze, seconds, first and seconds and too easy from the players.